SnowConvert AI - BigQuery - Data types

 In BigQuery, accessing an array element by index will fail for any index value that is too low (underflow) or too high (overflow) when not using SAFE_OFFSET or SAFE_ORDINAL.
 However, in Snowflake errors are thrown only for underflow cases, any index that would case an overflow error will generate a NULL value instead.

-When non-safe access to elements in an array is detected SnowConvert will generate SSC-FDM-BQ0001 to warn the user about this.
+When non-safe access to elements in an array is detected SnowConvert AI will generate SSC-FDM-BQ0001 to warn the user about this.

 Bytes data type and usages